 A new part of the DOCUMENTS series.
-Today a very rare document is presented here, the oldest document related to the French Foreign Legion that is currently available on our website.
-It was issued as early as 1847 to a Belgian legionnaire, at the conclusion of his honest and faithful service in North Africa.
+A very rare document is presented here; it is the oldest French Foreign Legion-related document currently available on our website.
+It was issued as early as 1847 to a Belgian legionnaire at the conclusion of his honest and faithful service in North Africa.

-The following Honorable discharge certificate (in French: Certificat de bonne conduite) was issued in Oran, a port town in northwestern Algeria, on October 1, 1847.
-Two months before the surrender of Emir Abdelkader (December 1847), a dreaded Islamic scholar and a military leader who had resisted the French colonization for many years.
+The following honorable discharge certificate (in French: Certificat de bonne conduite) was issued in Oran, a port town in northwestern Algeria, on October 1, 1847, two months before the surrender of Emir Abdelkader (December 1847), a dreaded Islamic scholar and military leader who had resisted French colonization for many years.
 His submission marked the end of the French conquest of Algeria (1830-1847).
-Only the following year did Algeria become an integral part of France.
-Therefore, it is very interesting that the document still comes from the time of the conquest of this North African country.
+Not until the following year did Algeria become an integral part of France.
+Therefore, it is interesting that the document comes from the time of the conquest of this North African country.

-The honorable discharge certificate was given to Joseph Vandervielle, ordinary line infantryman (fusilier), born in August 1818.
-Native of Oostrozebeke, a small town located in West Flanders, Belgium, he served with the 1st Foreign Legion Regiment (1er RLE), Oran Division, Army of Africa.
-According to the certificate, the soldier had blond hair and blue eyes, medium-sized forehead, nose and mouth, and a round chin.
+The honorable discharge certificate was given to Joseph Vandervielle, an ordinary line infantryman (fusilier) born in August 1818.
+A native of Oostrozebeke, a small town in West Flanders, Belgium, he served with the 1st Foreign Legion Regiment (1er RLE), Oran Division, Army of Africa.
+According to the certificate, the soldier had blond hair and blue eyes, a medium-sized forehead, nose, and mouth, and a round chin.
 His face was oval, without any special signs.
 He was 1.57 meters tall (5 ft 2 in).
-The document also confirms that the soldier “…has no apparent or hidden disabilities that could prevent him from returning to service.”
-Unfortunately, there is no mention in the document of the length of his service in the Legion.
-The certificate is signed by members of the regiment’s Executive Board (Conseil d’administration), including Colonel Mellinet, commanding officer.
+The document also states that the soldier “…ha[d] no apparent or hidden disabilities that could prevent him from returning to service.”
+Unfortunately, the document does not mention the length of his service in the Legion.
+The certificate was signed by members of the regiment’s Executive Board (Conseil d’administration), including Colonel Mellinet, commanding officer.
 There is also the stamp and signature of the Oran Division’s commander, Major General Thierry.

-The document, as usual, was provided to our website and published with the kind permission of Krzysztof Schramm, historian of Poland’s Foreign Legion veteran association (A.A.A.L.E. de Pologne) and the author of Zygmunt Jatczak: I regret nothing.
+The document, as usual, was provided to our website and published with the kind permission of Krzysztof Schramm, historian of Poland’s Foreign Legion veteran association (A.A.A.L.E. de Pologne) and author of the book Zygmunt Jatczak: I Regret Nothing.

 See the rare document in detail (click on the pics to enlarge them):